tolicodes/articles/wip/api-scraping.md

 It can be quite difficult to debug what's going on without logging, especially if the function is running for hours at a time.
 I've found that making a progress bar is the most effeective solution to check on what's going on.

 #### Progress Bar
+I wrote a progress bar that handles multiple queues with the structure we created.
+Instead of copy and pasting it here, you can look at the [github file](https://github.com/tolicodes/node-api-toolkit/blob/master/components/bar.js)

 ### Using chrome inspector to debug
+I strongly recommend using the Chrome Debugger

 ### Adding pagination support